shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/browser-integration-fails-linux.md

 ---
 layout: default
-title: SG Desktop / browser integration fails to launch on Linux
+title: Shotgun Desktop / browser integration fails to launch on Linux
 pagename: browser-integration-fails-linux
 lang: en
 ---

-# SG Desktop / browser integration fails to launch on Linux
+# Shotgun Desktop / browser integration fails to launch on Linux

-When running the SG Desktop on Linux for the first time, you may experience one of these error messages.
+When running the Shotgun Desktop on Linux for the first time, you may experience one of these error messages.
 If so, please follow the steps below for your specific error to see if that resolves things.
 If you're still stuck, please don't hesitate to contact support@shotgunsoftware.com.

 ###Contents
 - [OPENSSL_1.0.1_EC or HTTPSConnection related issues](#openssl_101_ec-or-httpsconnection-related-issues)